mjordan/digital_preservation_using_islandora/README.md

 ## Islandora and Digital Preservation Policies

 In addition to supporting robust digital asset mananagment, Islandora's digital preservation features can be used to implement technical aspects of institutional digital preservation policies.
 "Policy" in this context is a formal statement of what an institution is doing to ensure long-term access to its digital assets.
-"Digital preservation" is the set of actions applied to digital assets to implement a policy.
+Digital preservation stratgy comes into play at an even higher level, but policies are where an institutions expresses what its says it is doing to safeguard future access to its digital assets of enduring value.
 Your digital preservation policy says what you are doing (often in the form of "action plans"), and Islandora's digital preservation features enable you to do what you say you are doing.
 York University's [digital preservation policy](https://digital.library.yorku.ca/tags/digital-preservation-policy) and [action plans](https://digital.library.yorku.ca/tags/preservation-action-plan) are an excellent example to emulate.

 Digital preservation's relationship to standard backups is that digital preservation relies on robust backups but does not replace them.
 Neither do robust backups replace digital preservation.
 Digital preservation adds value to robust backups.
 Also, standard backup processes tend to focus on short-term access to files (generally in 1 week, 1 month, 3 month, and 1 year periods, or some variation of those timespans).
 Digital preservation has a much longer view on ensuring that content remains accessible.
 If you want to ensure that your digital assets are accessible in 50 years, standard backups are not going to be much help.